oliverlai55/Programming-Practices/javascript-notes/notes.md

 ### replace
 The replace() method searches a string for a specified value, or a regular expression, and returns a new string where the specified values are replaced.

-sort
+### sort
-if sort() is called with no argument, then the array is sorted lexicographically, in dictionary order
+If sort() is called with no argument, then the array is sorted lexicographically, in dictionary order
 	when each value is treated as a string.

 var letters = ['R', 'O', 'F', 'L'];